 Normalization and One-Hot Encoding

 Images are comprised of matrices of pixel values.
-Normally, pixels are expected to have value in the range 0-255.
+Normally, pixels are expected to have values in the range of 0-255.
 We need to normalize these values to a range between 0 and 1.

 #normalizing inputs from 0-255 to 0.0-1.0 X_train = X_train.astype('float32') X_test = X_test.astype('float32') X_train = X_train / 255.0 X_test = X_test / 255.0